Last Updated on

 There are two kinds of security systems – systems that require professional installations (and in some cases monthly subscription fees) and systems that you can DIY.

 For professionally installed systems, we have heard good things about ADT Home Security and Frontpoint Security, but both of these come with monthly contracts that can be difficult to get out of.
-While they definitely offer a higher level of protection, for most people, a DIY home security system like the Ring Alarm System we mentioned above should act as a massive deterrent for any lurking criminals.
+While they definitely offer a higher level of protection, for most people, a DIY home security system like the Eufy Wireless Home Security Kit we mentioned above should act as a massive deterrent for any lurking criminals – professional level systems are really only necessary if you suspect that criminals are specifically targeting your home, or if you’re storing something extremely valuable that might draw the attention of criminals.

 This one is straightforward.
 If your doors and windows look easy to break into, then they have a higher chance of being broken into.
 Successful criminals know what they’re doing – they know how to recognize the weaknesses (and strengths) in a house.
 If you strengthen the potential access points to your house, they’re likely to look elsewhere for a home to target.
 Here are some ways to reinforce your doors: